-2.3 This transformative power comes with complex policy challenges in various areas including, inter alia, equality and equity (inclusion), trust, interoperability, transparency and accountability.
+2.3 This transformative power comes with complex policy challenges in various areas including, inter alia, equality and equity (inclusion), gender equality, an enabling environment for investment, education and skills, investment in infrastructure and consumer protection.

-2.4 Concerns regarding the various implications of emerging technologies are not new, and the world has previously witnessed similar paradigm shifts across society, industry and economy that lead to new models of growth and innovation.
-There is a policy imperative to learn from these past experiences to better inform strategies to maximize the benefits promised by these technologies and foster innovation through balanced and considered policies.
+2.4 There are concerns regarding the various implications of emerging technologies and the particular challenges faced by developing countries to mobilize them for sustainable development.
+These kinds of concerns are not new, and the world has previously witnessed similar paradigm shifts across society, industry and economy that lead to new models of growth and innovation.
+There is a policy imperative to learn from these past experiences to better inform strategies to maximize the benefits promised by these technologies and foster sustainable development through balanced and considered policies.

-2.5 Policy-making in this respect, therefore, is critical for facilitating country efforts, particularly in developing and least developed countries, to address a range of potentially common issues across these technologies that will help drive meaningful innovation for sustainable development.
+2.5 Policy-making in this respect, therefore, is critical for facilitating country efforts, particularly in developing and least developed countries, to address a range of potentially common issues across these technologies that will help drive sustainable development.
 These issues include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, market environment, institutional cooperation, the role of development aid, etc.

-2.6 In this regard, some of the broad questions that could be addressed while considering the opportunities and challenges of new and emerging digital technologies include:
+2.6 In this regard, some of the broad questions that could be addressed while considering policies for mobilizing new and emerging telecommunications/ICTs for sustainable development include:

 2.6.1 Looking ahead, what are the new and emerging digital technologies and trends that ITU membership would consider the key enablers of the global transition to the digital economy?
-Given the inter-connections or -dependencies in the use and deployment of such technologies, what is the role that policymakers can play to foster an enabling environment that creates a holistic and agile ecosystem to enable sustainable use of new and emerging digital technologies?
+Given the inter-connections or -dependencies in the use and deployment of such technologies, what is the role that policymakers and other stakeholders can play to foster an enabling environment that creates a holistic and agile ecosystem to enable sustainable use of new and emerging digital technologies?

 2.6.2 As key decision makers, how does ITU membership envision the role of new and emerging digital technologies in accelerating sustainable development, keeping in mind the current and future needs of both developing and developed countries as well as all segments of the population?
-What are the trends in developing the whole-of-government, multi-stakeholder collaborative policy approaches that are forward-looking, flexible and evidence-based that can contribute to this goal?
+What are the trends in developing the joined-up, multi-stakeholder collaborative policy approaches that are forward-looking, flexible and evidence-based that can contribute to this goal?

-2.6.3 What are the key opportunities and challenges facing the development and deployment of such new and emerging digital technologies?
+2.6.3 What are the key opportunities and challenges facing the mobilization of such new and emerging digital technologies for sustainable development?

 2.6.4 How can the benefits of new and emerging digital technologies be made more accessible to all?
-Along with the challenge of connecting the unconnected through infrastructure, what can be done to ensure that everyone, particularly women and girls, has affordable access to new technologies; that people have the skills to leverage an environment where they can learn, share, and engage; that there is presence and use of balanced incentives for continued innovation; and that an environment of trust and inclusion is fostered?
-How can better international cooperation contribute to these efforts?
+Along with the challenge of connecting the unconnected through infrastructure, what can be done to ensure that everyone, particularly women and girls, has affordable access to new technologies; that people have the skills to leverage an environment where they can learn, share, and engage; and that digital literacy and consumer protection is fostered?
+How can better international cooperation by all stakeholders contribute to these efforts?

-2.6.5 How can the global community continue building local and inclusive innovation ecosystems that enable the use and building of trust in new and emerging digital technologies?
+2.6.5 How can the global community continue building local and inclusive ecosystems that enable the mobilization new and emerging telecommunications/ICTs for sustainable development?

-2.6.6 What are the ways in which stakeholders can work together to drive progress towards ensuring interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?
+2.6.6 How can policy-makers build an enabling environment for investment?
+What policies can help ensure that the regulatory and market environments help mobilize new technolgies for sustainable development?

+2.6.7 What policies are needed to promote education, skills and training to develop a skilled workforce?
+How can policy-makers and other stakeholders help to identify, retain and develop the necessary skills base?

+2.6.8 How best can development aid support the mobilization of new and emerging technologies for sustainable development?
+What policies are needed to promote effective development partnerships?